 My Inspiration

 From an early age, I had a creative nature that was inadvertently nurtured by my mother.
-There were no boundaries to my artistic endeavors, as I wrapped the family Christmas presents with vibrant paper, voluminous bows and remnants of coiled ribbons; painted the walls of my bedroom with UV glow paint; crafted three-story doll houses from Sears Roebuck catalog and shoeboxes; and took Easter eggs coloring to new levels.
+There were no boundaries to my artistic endeavors, as I wrapped the family Christmas presents with vibrant paper, voluminous bows and remnants of coiled ribbons; painted the walls of my bedroom with UV glow paint; crafted three-story doll houses from Sears Roebuck catalogues and shoeboxes; and took Easter eggs coloring to new levels.
 I loved to sketch foliage, animals, people and fashion outfits.
 In high school, I honed my skills by taking advanced art classes.
 In college, I immersed myself in painting and sketching courses before ultimately earning a degree in computer science, where I channeled my creativity into building computer applications.

 While spending time at my friend’s cottage in Idlewild, I reflected on the similarities of our childhood vacations in the 60’s and 70’s.
 Idlewild with its crystal-clear lakes and sandy beaches was a summer oasis for African-Americans.
 My family traveled to South Carolina and vacationed on what remained of my grandparent’s farm, where the fruit seemed sweeter and the grass seemed greener.
 Each embodies the nostalgia of beloved African-American summer destinations, which I depict in several of my paintings.